 There are three main reasons why Korean cosmetic treatments attract so many overseas customers:

 - The price advantage is clear: For the same treatment, the cost in Korea is usually only 40% to 60% of what it is in Taiwan or Hong Kong.
-For example, Botox costs around NT$3,000 to $5,000 per area in Taiwan, while in Korea it ranges from ₩50,000 to ₩80,000 (about NT$1,200 to NT$1,900).
-Hyaluronic acid injections start at NT$8,000 to NT$15,000 in Taiwan and around ₩150,000 to ₩300,000 in Korea (about NT$3,600 to NT$7,200).
+For example, Botox costs around NT$3,000 to $5,000 per area in Taiwan, while in Korea it is approximately ₩50,000 to ₩80,000 (about NT$1,200 to NT$1,900).
+Hyaluronic acid injections start at NT$8,000 to NT$15,000 in Taiwan, but in Korea they range from ₩150,000 to ₩300,000 (around NT$3,600 to NT$7,200).

 - Korean dermatologists receive rigorous specialized training, and Korea was one of the first countries in the world to introduce and popularize advanced cosmetic equipment such as ultrapulse lasers like PicoSure, Thermage, and Ultraformer V. As a result, these doctors have extensive experience in performing these procedures.